insidin/dc-recipes/README.md

 ###Docker machine

-Check if a default machine exists:
->docker-machine ls
+First check if a default machine exists by executing ```docker-machine ls```.
+Kitematic creates and uses a machine named ```default```, but we need to reconfigure it first.
+Warning: this will delete all current (Kitematic) containers.

-Delete the default machine:
+Delete the default machine by executing ```docker-machine rm default```.
+Afterwards, rereate the new ```default machine```:
->docker-machine rm default

-Create a new "default" machine:
->docker-machine create -d virtualbox --engine-opt dns=8.8.8.8 --engine-opt bip=172.17.42.1/24 --engine-opt dns=172.17.42.1 --engine-opt host=unix:///var/run/docker.sock --virtualbox-memory "2048" default
+>docker-machine create -d virtualbox --engine-opt dns=8.8.8.8 --engine-opt dns=172.17.42.1 --engine-opt bip=172.17.42.1/24 --engine-opt host=unix:///var/run/docker.sock --virtualbox-memory "2048" default

 ### Run supporting containers

-Starts:
-- a DNS server
-- a data container

-Install support.yml:
-> docker-compose -f support.yml up -d
+To support the installation, a DNS server and a data-only container are started by running ```docker-compose -f support.yml up -d```.

 ### Configure host network settings

 Set your (updated) environment in the terminal first by executing ```eval "$(docker-machine env default)"```.
 Check and note the machine IP by running ```docker-machine ip default```.

 Now Update your host network routing to easily connect to machine IP's.
-On the host machine execute ```sudo route -n add 172.17.0.0/16  ``docker-machine ip default`` ```.
+On the host machine execute ```sudo route -n add 172.17.0.0/16  \`docker-machine ip default\` ```.
 If this routing existed already, remove it first by using ```sudo route -n delete 172.17.0.0/16 ...```.

 Now configure your host system to use the newly created DNS server.
 First get the IP of the DNS server.
 Login on the virtual machine via ```docker-machine ssh default```and execute ```ifconfig docker0```.
 Add this IP address to the DNS server list of your host machine as the first DNS server.
-Simply type `````exit```to return to the host machine.
+Simply type ```exit```to return to the host machine.

 Tip: on Mac OSX, create a new network location so you can easily revert back to the default DNS settings when your dockerized DNS server is not running.

 ## Start the hadoop cluster

-First substitute some environment specific variables in the yml file, by running ```./generate-yml.sh <data-dir> <dns-ip> hadoop-dns.yml``` with a full path data-dir and the newly created DNS server IP address.
+First substitute some environment specific variables in the yml file, by running ```./generate-yml.sh $DATADIR $DNS hadoop-dns.yml``` with a full path $DATADIR and the newly created $DNS IP address.
 This script generates a customized yml file, hadoop-dns.yml.mine.

 Now using this file, first format the namenode: ```docker-compose -f hadoop-dns.yml.mine run namenode hdfs namenode -format```.
 Warning: if your hadoop cluster already contained data, this command ask you to confirm if you want to reformat (and thus erase) the data folders.

 Finally start the containers with ```docker-compose -f hadoop-dns.yml.mine up -d```.
-You can take a look at the logs via Kitematic or via the logs files located at ```<data-dir>\<hostname>\logs```.
+You can take a look at the logs via Kitematic or via the logs files located at ```$DATADIR\<hostname>\logs```.

 ## Test the hadoop cluster